danieljharvey/website-face/posts/2019-07-05-refined-types.markdown

 adapted version of the slides so that you can all learn to be as learned as me when it comes to such a topic.

-### Types

-Do we even care?
-What are we trying to avoid?
-What's in it for us?

 Let's start by listing some things that we as programmers generally agree we don't particularly like:

 ### Runtime errors caused by Javascript YOLO